-Our study leverages Rowlands' (1997) typology of power to engage in interpretative phenomenological analysis (IPA) of Ukrainian women refugee entrepreneurs.
-Our research question asks: How do Ukrainian women refugee entrepreneurs handle their identities as mothers, refugees, Ukrainians, and entrepreneurs in the context of displacement in the UK and Romania?
-Drawing on interviews and field notes, we investigate the experiences of 13 women refugee entrepreneurs and reveal how they navigate their multiple identities by enacting different forms of power (power from within, power over, power to, and power with; cf. Rowlands, 1997).
-We acknowledge displacement (Wauters and Lambrecht, 2006, 2008) and its specific challenges, such as institutional dependency (Richey and Brooks, 2024), language barriers (Alkhaled and Sasaki, 2022), cultural and labour market exclusion (Ram et al., 2022) and a lack of recognition of prior educational attainment compared to other migrant communities (Abebe, 2023).
-However, we cautiously avoid the dominant focus on constraints experienced by refugees by investigating their intersecting identities as manifestations of both vulnerabilities and agentic power (Adeeko and Treanor, 2022; Khademi et al., 2024).
+The present study leverages Jo Rowlands' (1997) typology of power to engage in interpretative phenomenological analysis (IPA) of Ukrainian women refugee entrepreneurs.
+We ask: How do Ukrainian women refugee entrepreneurs handle their identities as mothers, refugees, Ukrainians, and entrepreneurs in the context of displacement in the UK and Romania?
+Drawing on interviews and field notes, we investigate the lived experiences of 13 women refugee entrepreneurs and reveal how they navigate their multiple identities by enacting different forms of power (power from within, power over, power to, and power with; cf. Rowlands, 1997).
+We acknowledge displacement (Wauters and Lambrecht, 2006, 2008) and its unique challenges, such as institutional dependency (Richey and Brooks, 2024), language barriers (Alkhaled and Sasaki, 2022), cultural and labour market exclusion (Ram et al., 2022), and a lack of recognition of prior educational attainment compared to other migrant communities (Abebe, 2023).
+However, we cautiously avoid the dominant focus on constraints experienced by refugees by investigating refugees' intersecting identities as manifestations of both vulnerabilities and agentic power (Adeeko and Treanor, 2021; Khademi et al., 2024).

-Given increased refugee numbers, political tensions and limited knowledge of refugee experiences, our contribution is timely and relevant to advance refugee entrepreneurship research and evidence-based policies.
-We bring two main theoretical contributions to this field: First, we respond to Refai et al.'s (2023) call for research on entrepreneurial agency in resource-constrained contexts by being one of very few studies (Klyver et al., 2022) to investigate Ukrainian refugees in the United Kingdom and Romania.
-Second, this study reveals that Ukrainian female refugee entrepreneurs are neither hopeless victims (Pesch and Ipek, 2024) nor invisible in the grand narrative of the masculinised nationhood (Peng et al., 2022).
-Rather, they overcome distinctive constraints and enact different forms of power, thereby bringing an overlooked, yet critical, dimension to understanding refugee entrepreneurship (Al-Dajani, 2023; Khademi et al., 2024) through a power and intersectional lens.
+Given increased refugee numbers, political tensions, and limited knowledge of refugee journeys, our study's contribution is timely and relevant to advance refugee entrepreneurship research and evidence-based policies.
+We bring two main theoretical contributions to the field of refugee entrepreneurship.
+First, this study responds to Refai et al.'s (2023) call for research on entrepreneurial agency in resource-constrained contexts by being one of very few studies (Klyver et al., 2022) to investigate Ukrainian refugees in the UK and Romania.
+Second, this study reveals that Ukrainian female refugee entrepreneurs are neither hopeless victims (Pesch and Ipek, 2023) nor invisible in the grand narrative of the masculinised nationhood (Peng et al., 2022), but rather, overcome distinctive constraints and enact different forms of power, thereby bringing an overlooked, yet critical, dimension to understanding refugee entrepreneurship (Al-Dajani, 2023; Khademi et al., 2024) through a power and intersectional lens.

-To explore our research question, we commence by providing an overview of the literature on multiple identities of women refugee entrepreneurs and emphasise Rowlands' Lens of Power model (1997, 2019).
-Our methodological choices are presented next, followed by the research findings and contributions to refugee entrepreneurship research and evidence-based policies, along with limitations and future research suggestions.
+Below we provide an overview of the literature on multiple identities of women refugee entrepreneurs and emphasise Rowlands' Lens of Power model (1997, 2019).
+Our methodological choices are presented next, followed by the research findings and our study's contributions to refugee entrepreneurship research and evidence-based policies, along with its limitations and future research suggestions.